All Episodes

 I mean, there was not this level of intelligence.

-And you know, you served in the Marines.
+And, you know, you served in the Marines.

-Um, but my concern is sort of like what we've seen since January 6th, where we've really seen that apparatus turn inward.
+But my concern is sort of like what we've seen since January 6th, where we've really seen that apparatus turn inward.

-And we've seen instances where like there was an attempted kidnapping of a governor, and that turned out to be a setup by the intelligence community.
+And we've seen instances where like there was an attempted kidnapping of a governor and that turned out to be a setup by the intelligence community.

-And we've got 500 people that are still locked up and haven't seen trial yet, and some of them are in solitary confinement, and the only thing that they can do together is sing the national anthem every night at 9 p.m., which which I've seen reports that they're doing, which is inspiring.
+And the only thing that they can do together is sing the national anthem every night at 9 p.m., which I've seen reports that they're doing, which is inspiring.

-Yeah, well, that's why you just have to, you know, um, I I gotta be careful here too.
+Yeah, well, that's why you just have to, you know, I got to be careful here too, but I'll just say I'm a lifetime NRA member.

-That's the that's what we'll say right there, right?
+That's what we'll say right there, right?

-And um certainly, you know, even at my level, which I'm not even you know, a Matt Gates or a Madison Cawthorn, you know, those types, um, you know, I'm uh or or a Darrell Isa.
+And certainly, you know, even at my level, which I'm not even, you know, a Matt Gates or a Madison Cawthorne, you know, those types, you know, or a Daryl Issa, I'm none of those people.

 But what I would say is, you know, we have to start thinking differently.